jygastaud/git-db-switcher/README.md

   * Database creation
   * Database setup

-## Studiing tools
+## Next steps - Studiing tools
+* Git hooks to trigger actions?
+* Bash script or Golang for the script language?
+* Options/Params availables?
-* Docker may probably help to easily handle databases steps
+* Docker?
+Can probably help to easily handle databases steps

 ## Other projects or articles to look at